History of Christianity: Ante-Nicene period (100–312)

 Women are prominent in the Pauline epistles and early Christian art.
-(Note: The ascetic life was attractive to large numbers of women because it granted them some control over their destinies, offered them escape from marriage and motherhood, and an intellectual life with access to social and economic power.)
+(Note: Religion had appeal because women could attain greater freedom through religious activities than Roman customs otherwise permitted.
+The Pauline epistles recognize their presence in early Christian congregations.
+The ascetic life was attractive to large numbers of women because it granted them some control over their destinies, offered them escape from marriage and motherhood, and an intellectual life with access to social and economic power.)
 Church rolls from the second century list groups of women "exercising the office of widow".
 Much of the most virulent anti-Christian criticism of this period was linked to "female initiative", which may have contributed to the sporadic but increasing persecution.

 Christians were persecuted by the Roman empire because they did not uphold fundamental beliefs of Roman society and their withdrawal from public religion made them targets of suspicion and rumor.
 For most of its early centuries, Christianity was tolerated, and episodes of persecution were local.
-Emperor Nero's persecution of Christians during the mid-1st century was confined to Rome.
+For example, Emperor Nero's persecution of Christians during the mid-1st century was confined to Rome.
 There were no empire-wide persecutions until the 250s.
 Official persecution reached its height under Diocletian in 303–311.

 By 200, Christian numbers had grown to over 200,000 people, and communities with an average size of 500–1000 people existed in approximately 200–400 towns.
 By 250, Christianity had grown to over a million.
 House churches were then succeeded by buildings designed to be churches, complete with assembly rooms, classrooms, and dining rooms.
-A more formal church government developed at different times in different locations.
-Bishops were essential to this development, and they rose in power and influence as they began to preside over larger areas with multiple churches.
+A more formal church government developed.
+Bishops were essential to this, and they rose in power and influence as they began to preside over larger areas with multiple churches.